rohanleach4/Accessibility-Compendium/README.md

 # Accessibility - Compendium
-## Cheat Sheet for Designers and forgetful Developers
+## A thoughtfully composed Cheat Sheet for Designers and forgetful Developers

 ## Where does accessibility start?
 Accessibility doesn’t start with developers.
 It starts at _the start_ of the project, at the top of the pyramid.